Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Approach

-\textbf{Pattern Matching.} Notebooks can contain code cells that perform ML operations without explicit function calls, but rather, use other \python constructs that alter objects.
-For instance, consider the first pattern in Table~\ref{table:usage_patterns} that represents a \emph{Feature Engineering} operation, i.e., $ \texttt{df{[}`xy'{]} = df.x * df.y} $.
+Notebooks can contain code cells that perform ML operations without explicit function calls, but rather, use other \python constructs that alter objects.
+In absence of a function call, \toolname resorts to AST based pattern matching to identify ML operations.

+The process is as follows: Initially, \toolname identifies code cells devoid of any function calls by analyzing the flow-sensitive CG constructed in the preceding phase of the analysis.
+Subsequently, it traverses the AST of these code cells to detect the presence of specific patterns outlined in Table \ref{table:usage_patterns}.
+However, given that ASTs lack type information, \toolname consults the EAG using line number and node identifier from the AST node, \texttt{Name}, to retrieve type information for AST elements identified within the code cell.
+Finally, if a pattern aligns with one of the supported patterns by \toolname, the corresponding code cell is annotated accordingly.

+For instance, consider the first pattern in Table~\ref{table:usage_patterns} that represents a \emph{Feature Engineering} operation, i.e., $\texttt{df{[}`xy'{]} = df.x * df.y}$.
 Here, a new column \emph{xy} is being created in the Dataframe object \texttt{df} by multiplying columns \emph{x} and \emph{y}.
-In absence of a function call, \toolname resorts to AST based pattern matching to identify ML operations.
-In this specific case, \toolname first consults the EAG to infer that the type of the variable \texttt{df} is a Dataframe.
-Then, both sides of the binary operator `$*$', i.e., \texttt{df.x} and \texttt{df.y}, are checked if they are indeed Dataframe accesses.
-From this, \toolname concludes that this statement is a \emph{Feature Engineering} operation.
-Table \ref{table:usage_patterns} further lists some of the Dataframe access patterns that \toolname currently supports.
+In this specific case, \toolname checks if both sides of the \texttt{BinOp} AST node for the binary operator `$*$' are indeed Dataframe accesses.
+That is, if \texttt{df.x} and \texttt{df.y}, are Dataframe accesses.
+Just by looking at the AST, \toolname cannot ascertain the type of the variable \texttt{df}, consequently, it retrieves the type information from the EAG to check if \texttt{df} is a Dataframe.
+Then, From this, \toolname concludes that this statement is a \emph{Feature Engineering} operation.
+Table \ref{table:usage_patterns} lists the Dataframe access patterns that \toolname currently supports.